MN-company/ARS-simulate-gambling/README.md

 ## Future goals

 - Create a button to simplify the execution of the script, without having to manually change the function to be executed and without opening the Apps script.
+- Create a method that decide if you have to run calculateAllBalance or load defaultValue
 - Develop overlays for OBS or Streamlabs to enhance the streaming experience.